 Staining your deck is one of the easiest ways to transform the look of your home’s exterior, and a great way to protect and beautify your gathering space for years to come.
 But the options may seem endless.
 There are endless color and opacity combinations.
 Plus, there are better options available for each wood type.

-Here are 5 simple tips to help you choose the right stain for your wood deck:
+Here are 5 simple tips for choosing the right deck stain for your wood deck:

 1) Opacity: The Key to Wood Grain Appearance